Indications for Semaglutide for Weight Loss

 • Weight-related conditions include high blood pressure, type 2 diabetes, high cholesterol, cardiovascular disease, etc.

-This makes a semaglutide prescription a viable and valuable option for individuals who have struggled to achieve significant weight loss through diet and exercise alone.
+This indicates semaglutide prescription a viable and valuable option for individuals who have struggled to achieve significant weight loss through diet and exercise alone.

 Studies have found that semaglutide’s 2.4 mg dose can help individuals lose an average 15% of their body weight.
 One 68-week study found that 86% of participants lost at least 5%.